justnorriel/thefilezippr/README.md

 - **File Upload**: Users can upload multiple files simultaneously.
 - **Zip Creation**: Uploaded files are automatically zipped into a single `.zip` file.
 - **File Download**: Users can download the zipped file directly from the browser.
+- **In-Memory Processing**: All files are processed in memory without saving to disk, making it ideal for serverless environments.
-- **Temporary Storage**: Uploaded files and zipped archives are stored temporarily and cleaned up periodically.
+- **Automatic Cleanup**: Zipped archives are stored temporarily in memory and cleaned up periodically.
 - **Responsive Design**: The web interface is mobile-friendly and works on all devices.

 ---